eu16/dummy-chrome/README.md

 ## Features

-- [x] Create/Import the wallet with Mnemonic, Private Key and Harmony keystore
+- [x] Create/Import the wallet with email or Metamask
 - [x] Deposit with the QR code.
 - [x] Switch the network to Mainnet, Testnet or Localnet.
-- [x] Send & receive ONE tokens (support the ledger wallet).
-- [x] Send & receive HRC20 tokens (support the ledger wallet).
-- [x] Add/Edit/Delete HRC20 tokens
 - [x] Export private key
-- [x] View transaction history .
+- [x] View transaction history.
 - [x] Provide the api for signing the transaction
-- [x] Support staking.harmony.one
 - [x] Lock the wallet with the 4/6 digits PIN Code
 - [x] Auto lock the wallet after timeout
 - [x] Set the pin code, pin digits and lock timer on the settings
-- [x] Support the ledger wallet to communicate between onewallet and staking.harmony.one
+- [x] Withdraw and Transfer between Eurus and Ethereum account
-- [x] View the HRC20 token transaction amount in the history page
-- [x] Add/Delete/Edit the contacts
-- [ ] View and revoke the accounts connected to the third-party website
-- [x] View the USD balance on the main page
+- [x] View the token balances on the main page
+- [x] Runs as a web extension for Chrome and Firefox

 ## Development